Eug-Chua/llm_trading_arena/FINDINGS.md

 | Anthropic | -10.92% | 3.60% | -14.52% | 0.245 | No |
 | OpenAI | 1.40% | -0.30% | 1.70% | 0.583 | No |

 **Interpretation:** Temperature changes did NOT produce statistically significant differences in either model.
-The observed differences could be due to random variation rather than a true temperature effect.
+The observed differences could be due to random variance rather than a true temperature effect.

 #### Impact on Consistency